web-platform-tests/rfcs/rfcs/remote_channel.md

       "type": "string",
       "value": "foo"
     },
+    {
       "type": "object",
-      "objectId": <uuid>,
       "value": {
         "bar": {
           "type": null
         }
       }
+    },
+    {
+      "type": "array",
+      "objectId": 0
+    }
   ]
 }
 ```

-In addition to the types specified in the WebDriver-BiDi
-specification, `SendChannel` is given first class support with
-`"type": "sendchannel"` and `value` set to the UUID of the
+This supports the following types:

+* All JS primitive types
+* Builtin types: `Date`, `Regexp`, `Error`
+* Functions
+* Collections: `Array`, `Map`, `Set`, `Object`
-channel.
-This enables an important pattern: to receive messages from a
+* `SendChannel`.
+This enables an important pattern: to receive
-remote context, you can send it a `SendChannel` object to use for
+  messages from a remote context, you can send it a `SendChannel`
-responses.
+  object to use for responses.

-For deserialization, primitive values are converted back to
-primitives, but complex values are represented by a `RemoteObject`
-type.
-In cases like arrays where there is a `value` field holding a
-container object, `RemoteObject.toLocal()` recursively converts the
+* `RemoteObject`.
+This enables sending an arbitrary object as a
+  reference that can be resolved in the original realm.
+For example an
+  `Element` named `elem` can be transferred as a
+  `RemoteObject(elem)`.
+If this `RemoteObject` is later transferred
+  back to the original realm it will be converted back to the original
+  object.

+Deserialization creates values equivalent to the original values in
-content of the container into local objects (so e.g. a `type: array` is
+the current realm e.g. a serialized array is reconstructed as an array
-converted into a local `Array` instances, and any contained `type: object`
-objects are converted into local `Object` instances, and so on through
-the full tree).
+object in the realm where deserialization occurs, and similarly for
+each element in the array. `RemoteObject` differs slightly; given a
+serialized `RemoteObject` referencing some object `obj`, if `obj`
+doesn't exist in the current realm a new `RemoteObject` is created
+referencing `obj`.
+If `obj` does exist in that realm, it is returned
+as the result of deserialization.

 #### Higher Level API